alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 The action spectrum for these processes peaks at 440-445 nm [3,25], precisely where high-CCT LEDs emit maximally (451-453 nm in our measurements).
 The proximity of LED peaks to damage maxima explains the negative weighted SPR effect in these sources.

 #### 4.2.3 Evolutionary Perspective
 Human photoreceptors evolved under ~500 million years of solar illumination, which maintains consistent red/NIR content due to the sun's ~5800 K blackbody emission spectrum attenuated by atmospheric scattering [27-29].
-Our twilight measurements exhibited SPR range of 1.58-2.62 (mean 2.21 ± 0.38) across diverse conditions—despite dramatic illuminance variations (8-205 lux) and high apparent CCT (10,954-20,148 K) due to Rayleigh scattering during twilight.
+Our twilight measurements exhibited SPR range of 1.58-2.62 (mean 2.21 ± 0.38) across diverse conditions-despite dramatic illuminance variations (8-205 lux) and high apparent CCT (10,954-20,148 K) due to Rayleigh scattering during twilight.
 This suggests natural light maintains approximately 2:1 ratio of protective-to-damaging wavelengths even in low-illuminance scenarios.
 Light sources with SPR <1.0 (inverted spectra with more blue than protective wavelengths) represent environmental novelty with unknown long-term consequences.

 ### 4.3 Oxidative Stress vs. Antioxidant Protection Balance